 “Add divided families and secret children to the mix and, well, there’s a lot of experience and emotion to draw from.

 “I always wanted to be a story-teller, from a very early age, not just a writer.”

-During business hours Karina is a daily finance journalist (Byline Karina Barrymore) and has covered almost every major financial event and scandal since the 1987 global share market crash – which was her first front page story in her first job.
-She has a passion for consumer rights and financial literacy and is a strong financial rights advocate.
+During business hours Karina is a finance journalist (Byline Karina Barrymore) and has covered almost every major financial event and scandal since the 1987 global share market crash – which was her first front page story, just weeks after graduating as a journalist.
+She has a passion for consumer rights and social justice and is a strong financial rights advocate.

-Although she is a debut novelist, Karina has had more than 3 million words published in articles for papers, magazines and websites around the world – equivalent to 30 novels!
+Although she is a debut novelist, Karina has had more than 3 million words published in articles for papers, magazines and news websites around the world – equivalent to more than 30 novels!
 She has also written three financial investment books.

 Karina was honoured to be included in the inaugural publication of Who's Who of Australian Women for her contribution to journalism.

-Karina says she was “lucky” to grow up in the North Island of New Zealand – Middle Earth.
-And although she dropped out of high school, she later studied business and journalism at New Zealand’s Massey University and went on to achieve several qualifications.
+Karina says she was lucky to mainly grow up in the North Island of New Zealand – Middle Earth.
+And although she dropped out of high school, she later studied business and journalism at New Zealand’s Massey University.
 Her first journalism job was in Wellington before she moved to Melbourne in 1990.

-Karina lives in the inner city suburb of Richmond with her Aussie husband and teenage daughter.
+Karina lives in Melbourne’s inner city suburb of Richmond with her Aussie husband and teenage daughter.
 She is also a national convenor of Sisters In Crime Australia.